fabianmartins/alienattack.workshop/README.md

 This is the playbook that we've got from

 1. On your AWS Console, visit the Cognito service page.
 2. If you got to the landing page of the service, you will click on the button **Manage Identity Pools**.
+    * If by any reason you have landed on the User Pools configuration page, look at the top of the window and click on *Federated Identities*.
 3. You will see an Identity Pool named as `<envName>`.
 Click on it.
 4. On the top right, there is a very discreet label entitled `Edit Identity Pool`.
 Click on it.
 5. Open the section `Authentication Providers`.